From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents: Evaluation

 \subsection{Online Phase: End-to-end Performance}

 \heading{Terminology:} Reasoning denotes the configured reasoning effect; SR is the average success rate.
-Step counts averaged LLM calls (i.e., round trips).
-Time is average completion time.
-All metrics are calculated on successful cases only.
+Step denotes the average number of LLM calls (i.e., round trips).
+Time is the average completion time.
+All metrics are calculated on successful cases only (\autoref{tab:evaltable}).
+We also report normalized steps (\autoref{fig:twopdfs}\subref{fig:sub2}), which are calculated based on the intersection of tasks successfully solved by all compared methods (GUI Baseline, GUI+\sys, and Ablation).

 \heading{Settings:} We compare three settings: (1) GPT-5, reasoning mode (core setting); (2) GPT-5, minimal reasoning; and (3) GPT-5-mini, reasoning mode.